 PAMELA WINN, FOUNDER

 Pamela Winn is the founder of RestoreHER US.America, a policy advocacy reentry organization dedicated to enhancing the lives of directly impacted women and work in partnership with those women to end the mass incarceration of women of color and pregnant women.
-RestoreHER is a core movement partner of Southern Black Girls and Women Consortium and a partner of the National Network For Justice (NNJ).
+RestoreHER is a core movement partner of the Southern Black Girls and Women Consortium and a partner of the National Network For Justice (NNJ).
 Pamela led RestoreHER to spearhead the unanimous passage of HB345, #DIGNITY For Incarcerated Women GA, as well as the overwhelming passage of SB105, Probation REFORM GA.
-Pamela is also co-founded the newly organized Formerly Incarcerated College Graduates Network (FICGN) which promotes higher education of convicted people.
+Pamela is also co-founder the Formerly Incarcerated College Graduates Network (FICGN) which promotes higher education of convicted people.
 FICGN has more 1000 members nationwide with 150 doctorate degrees and 5 law students.
 She is an organizer and Board President of the Georgia Chapter of Higher Education in Prison (GACHEP) which is a coalition of higher education programs in GA prisons that advocates for the educational rights and reentry of incarcerated people.
 She also founded “Unlocked Minds” Program in partnership with Spelman College for incarcerated women that offers a book club, wellness, rehabilitation, leadHERship, and an opportunity for secondary education.
 Pamela created the Dignity LeadHERship Alliance (DLA) collective of directly impacted women, successfully experienced with informing policy through lived expertise that advocate for marginalized women internationally.
 DLA is responsible for leading major policy transformations for justice-involved women throughout the nation including solitary confinement, shackling, and pell grant.
 Pamela is the Vice President for the Board of Directors with the Association for Justice-Involved Female Organizations (AJFO).
 AJFO is the only professional conference focused exclusively on women and girls involved with the criminal justice system.
 She is a Board Member of Motherhood Beyond Bars, who provides support for infants born to incarcerated women and works to reunify families.
 She also serves on the Advisory Council for the National Religious Campaign Against Torture (NRCAT) to end solitary confinement.

 Pamela Winn is a US Department of Justice, Office of Justice Programs, Peer Reviewer.
 She has provided written and oral testimony for the U.S. Commission on Civil Rights Briefing: Women In Prison: Seeking Justice Behind Bars.
-Pamela was an invited by Jared Kushner to the White House for the Prison Reform Summit as well as the Criminal Justice Reform to speak on “Women’s Issues” of incarceration.
+Pamela was invited to the White House for the Prison Reform Summit as well as the Criminal Justice Reform Summit to speak on “Women’s Issues” of incarceration.
 She consulted on the national legislation, "Pregnant Women In Custody Act" introduced by Representative Karen Bass.
 Pamela provided her language for pregnant women in federal custody, which was instrumental in the historic passing of federal legislation HR5682, First Step Act.

-Pamela Winn is a 2017 Leading with Conviction Fellow of JustLeadership USA dedicated to reducing mass incarceration #HalfBy2030, 2018 Erin J. Vuley Fellow of Feminist Women’s Health Center fighting for #ReproductiveJustice, 2019 Community Change Women’s Leadership Fellow showing what it looks like when #WomenOfColorLead, and a 2019 Soros Justice Fellow with Open Society Foundation, 2021 Opportunity Agenda Communications Institute Fellow, and 2021 Women’s Transcending Collective Leadership Institute with Columbia University.
+Pamela Winn is a 2017 Leading with Conviction Fellow of JustLeadership USA dedicated to reducing mass incarceration #HalfBy2030, 2018 Erin J. Vuley Fellow of Feminist Women’s Health Center fighting for #ReproductiveJustice, 2019 Community Change Women’s Leadership Fellow showing what it looks like when #WomenOfColorLead, 2019 Soros Justice Advocacy Fellow with Open Society Foundation, 2021 Opportunity Agenda Communications Institute Fellow, and 2021 Women’s Transcending Collective Leadership Institute with Columbia University.

 The General Board is composed of directly impacted women of color leading social justice in the south.
 These women are experts of "lived experience" as well as founders of organizations, executive directors, an attorney, doctorate graduate, licensed professionals, JLUSA alumni, and Soros Justice Fellows.